johan6337/johan6337.github.io/_posts/2024-11-03-write-up-usc-fall-ctf-2024.md

 mermaid: true
 ---

 In this CTF, i solved 2/4 chals which is some basic theorem in RSA and Diffie-Hellman but there something new to me.
-That confused me a little bit in coding the sol chals(i know the theory but i am so noob at coding SAGE lol).
+That confused me a little bit in coding the sol chals(i know the theory but i am so noob at coding SAGE lol.)

 ## D' LO ##